autotesthow/selene-demo/README.md

 ### To reuse the code from this project

-Ensure you installed everything from the Prerequisites section and additinally install:
+Ensure you installed everything from the Prerequisites section and additionally install:

 * [Git](https://git-scm.com/)